inthornRojanapairatATSSU/arrivo-mbta-app/README.md

-# mern-user-skeleton
+# Arrivo: Runs on MBTA API
+## Hassle-free train web app
 This MERN stack implementation creates a small web application that lets users register, login, view a home page, and logout.

+# Introduction
+The MBTA Transit app is a web-based application that displays real-time updates on train arrival and departures.
+It allows users to identify which alert to prioritize through the severity of the alert.
+When it comes to this transit app, it allows users to receive filtered alerts based on their preference and prioritization of their train line.
+Also, the app is in a comprehensible format for users to view the incoming trains.

 Configuration
 -------------